cysouw/diathesis/text/c03_prepositions.md

  \c.
 Eine mögliche Wiedergeburt der Grünen [...] hapert an drei Stellen.
 (DWDS: Der Tagesspiegel, 26.03.2001)
  \d.
 Nur bei den Bässen hapert der Nachschub.
 (DWDS: Die Zeit, 19.03.1993, Nr.
 12)

+### --- [ SBJ > ADJ ] Subject demotion --- {.unnumbered}

 ### [ ND | pD ] Nominative demotion + dative

-A few verbs with nominative and dative arguments allow the nominative to be changed into a prepositional phrase with *an*, while at the same time the dative will be retained \Next[a,b].
+Incidental verbs with nominative and dative arguments allow the nominative to be changed into a prepositional phrase with *an*, while at the same time the dative will be retained \Next[a,b].
 The result is a construction without nominative, so a pronoun *es* is inserted.

 \ex.
  \a.
 Das Geld fehlt ihm.